-REL 380 World Religions 3 Hours
+REL 380 World Religions

-Prerequisite: PH 290 A comparative survey of the major world belief systems with a special focus on the evangelism of individuals belonging to other faiths.
+A comparative survey of the major world belief systems with a special focus on the evangelism of individuals belonging to other faiths.
 A field trip will be required.

-SC 120 Physical Science 3 Hours
+SC 120 Physical Science

-Must be taken concurrently with SC 121.
 A survey of the nature of matter and the basic laws describing its behavior as revealed through a study of chemistry, physics, astronomy, and earth science.

-SC 121 Physical Science Laboratory 1 Hour
+SC 121 Physical Science Laboratory

-Must be taken concurrently with SC 120.
 Application and demonstration of principles covered in SC 120.

-SC 130 General Biology 3 Hours
+SC 130 General Biology

-Must be taken concurrently with SC 131.
 A survey of cellular theory and biological processes found in living organisms along with a study of the general human body and field identification of flora and fauna.
 Ecological topics will also be explored.

-SC 131 General Biology Laboratory 1 Hour
+SC 131 General Biology Laboratory

-Must be taken concurrently with SC 130.
 An application and demonstration of concepts covered in SC 130.